 - Yes!
 You can keep this vegetarian pate in the freezer for up to 3 months.
 Wrap it tightly with plastic wrap, then a layer of tin foil.

-If you loved this Mushroom Pate recipe I would appreciate it so much if you would give it a star review!
-Also, be sure to snap a picture of your finished dish are share it with me on Instagram using the hashtag #platingsandpairings.
+If you loved this mushroom pate with cream cheese, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
+Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Ingredients